 Traci is an environmental lawyer and an active member in the legal community.
 She was appointed to the Florida Bar’s Governmental and Public Policy Advocacy Committee for 2017-2018.
 She’s also a member of the Environmental & Land Use Law, Public Interest Law, and City, County & Local Government Law sections, and a member of the Orange County Bar Association & Legal Aid Society.
-Traci is currently serving as Legislative Chair for both the Florida Association for Women Lawyers and the Central Florida Women Lawyers Association.
+Traci is currently serving as Legislative Director for the Florida Association for Women Lawyers..

-In the community, Traci is an active member of the Junior League of Orlando and serves as the Chair-Elect of the Junior Leagues of Florida State Public Affairs committee, advocating to improve the lives of Florida women, children, and families.
-Additionally, she serves on the Board of Directors of AMIKids Orlando and the Salvation Army of Seminole County.
+In the community, Traci is an active member of the Junior League of Orlando and serves as the Chair of the Junior Leagues of Florida State Public Affairs committee.
+She also serves on the Board of Directors of AMIKids Orlando.

-She enjoys a good book, horseback riding, exploring trails with her dog Maggie Sue, and bike rides with her husband Michael.
+Traci enjoys a good book, horseback riding, exploring trails with her dog Maggie Sue, and spending time with her husband Michael and daughter Molly.

-Cyndi is a Florida native who is passionate about protecting the working lands and wildlife habitat.
+Cyndi is a Florida native who is passionate about protecting Florida’s habitat.
 She is a communications specialist with broad nonprofit management and organizational development experience.
-Before joining the Conservation Trust for Florida, she worked for the Whidbey Camano Land Trust in Coupeville, Washington and the Poynter Institute for Media Studies in St. Petersburg, Florida.
+Before joining the Conservation Florida, she worked for the Whidbey Camano Land Trust in Coupeville, Washington and the Poynter Institute for Media Studies in St. Petersburg, Florida.
 She holds an associate degree in graphic arts and a bachelor’s degree in journalism and mass media communications.
-She spends her free time traveling, taking pictures, and visiting with her family and friends.
+She spends her free time exploring, taking pictures, and visiting her family and friends.

-Butch comes to CTF from the Jackson Hole Land Trust (JHLT) in Wyoming, where he worked as Regional Lands Director protecting crucial open space in the Greater Yellowstone Ecosystem.
+Butch joined Conservation Florida in 2017 from the Jackson Hole Land Trust (JHLT) in Wyoming, where he worked as Regional Lands Director protecting crucial open space in the Greater Yellowstone Ecosystem.
 Prior to working for JHLT, Butch served as the Commercial Property Manager for Wyoming State Lands and then as the Land Administration Supervisor for the Wyoming Game and Fish Department.
 Originally from Houston, Texas, Butch graduated from the University of Houston with a B.S. in electrical engineering technology.
 Butch has a diverse background in business ownership and management including ranching, aviation, veterinary medicine, construction, renewable energy, and real estate.
 Butch holds an Airline Transport Pilot Certificate, Flight Instructor Certificate, and is a licensed Real Estate Broker.
 He served honorably in the Marine Corps.

-His greatest love is sharing his life with his wife, Sandy, and following the lives of his four children and his new grandson.
+His greatest love is sharing his life with his wife, Sandy, and following the lives of his four children and his grandchildren.
 Butch enjoys sports, hiking, biking, kayaking, skiing, wildlife viewing, and exploring the world.